-RAISE FUNDING NEED
+MPDG FUNDING NEED

-Carver County, in partnership with MnDOT and local communities, has secured approximately \$50 million in non-federal and Federal funding to invest in the Project (approximately 83 percent of the total future eligible project costs).
+Carver County, in partnership with MnDOT and local communities, has secured approximately \$50 million in nonfederal and Federal funding to invest in the Project (approximately 83 percent of the total future eligible project costs).
 Over \$245 million in roadway investments and over \$30 million in transit have been secured and utilized for projects immediately adjacent to this Project to advance US 212 Corridor expansion.

-If the RAISE grant is not awarded, the expansion of US 212 from a two-lane rural highway to four-lane divided highway with wider shoulders would be limited in scope with added dependence on increased local County funding to implement the full project vision for a US Highway.
-The geometry of the roadway would be unchanged, meaning the Project corridor would see increases in the crash cost and crash frequency.
+If the MPDG grant is not awarded, the expansion of US 212 from a two-lane rural highway to four-lane divided highway with wider shoulders would be limited in scope with added dependence on increased local County funding to implement the full project vision for a US Highway.
+The full safety benefits of the project would not be realized and the project would be limited in safety improvements, meaning the Project corridor would see increases in the crash cost and crash frequency.
 There have been 11 fatalities from crashes on the existing two-lane segments of US 212 in the last 11 years.
-None of the planned innovative and safety improvements of the Project would be constructed.
+None of the planned innovative and higher cost safety improvements of the Project would be constructed.